hulquest/ez-rancher/README.md

 #### Automatic DNS Names

-If you have not yet configured DNS (or prefer not to), the Rancher UI can also be accessed via the following URL syntax, using the IP address of any node in the cluster:
+If you have not yet configured DNS, the Rancher UI can also be accessed via the following URL syntax, using the IP address of any node in the cluster:

 ```bash
 https://<IP of node>.nip.io
 ```

+*note: A valid DNS record must be in place for the `rancher_server_url` before Rancher will become fully functional.
+To eliminate this DNS requirement, see [Auto DNS URL](#auto-dns-url)*

 ## Admin Access to Cluster Nodes